whiskey drink in speakeasy

 Vibe: Dive Bar

-With a history that dates back to 1933, making it the oldest bar in Kansas City, The Peanut has firmly established itself as an institution.
+With a history that dates back to 1933, making it the oldest bar in Kansas City, The Peanut has firmly established itself as a KC institution.

 In true dive bar fashion, its walls are steeped in history, each corner telling a story of the past, resonating with the shared experiences of its diverse clientele.